Exercise Mind and Body with Yoga and Mindful Movement

-Yoga and other mindful practices can be gentle and may be done by just about anyone, anywhere, with no special equipment needed.* Look for classes in your community or instructional videos, books and websites.
+Yoga and other mindful practices can be gentle and may be done by just about anyone, anywhere, with no special equipment needed.* Look for instructional videos, books and websites.

 Whatever way you choose to get active, you’ll be taking a step toward being your best you.
 And you may find yourself feeling happier and more relaxed, too.

 *There is a wide variety of yoga styles; not all are gentle.
 The NIH recommends that people with high blood pressure and women who are pregnant should modify or avoid some yoga poses.
 Talk with your healthcare provider and a qualified instructor if you have concerns.

 Last Reviewed 2/2016